 News & Updates on the Conservancy

-The great paradox of restoration ecology, and the work that The Conservancy does, is that the refuges and sanctuaries we design, build and manage are created for wildlife.
-The theory is that as wildlife is ever more displaced by urbanization, they need… Continue Reading Lunch Time
+The great paradox of restoration ecology, and the work that the Conservancy does, is that the refuges and sanctuaries we design, build and manage are created for the benefit of wildlife.
+The theory is that as wildlife is displaced by urbanization, they… Continue Reading Lunch Time

 Here we have a Red-tail hawk (Buteo jamaicensis) taking an American coot (Fulica americana) off the Conservancy’s flagship reserve, the BKS Tract.
 There are times when one hates to see this, and then there is the realization that if it’s not happening,… Continue Reading It happens.

 On the Conservancy’s flagship preserve, a couple of daredevil raccoons have scaled and occupied a lookout post that looks a little dangerous to us.
 Are they sentries for others?
 Afraid of an “alpha” in their tribe?
 Banished from their tribe?
 Or just pl… Continue Reading High wire act

 In this photo, we show the perfect situation for water’s edge vegetation management.
 The photo, taken today on the Conservancy’s flagship preserve, shows goats grazing on bankside vegetation.
 Why I said “perfect” in the lead for this post has to do wit… Continue Reading Chewy

 (May 9, 2019) Species covered by the Natomas Basin Habitat Conservation Plan (NBHCP) such as the Giant garter snake were abundant in 2018.
 In this instance, four Giant garter snakes (Thamnophis gigas) were spotted in rocked spillway on a Conservancy ma… Continue Reading A remarkable find